Case N. 73CV-2013-395-1

 $4M Jury Verdict - Page v.
 Suitt Construction Co., Inc. et al.

 Case No. USDC, Eastern District, Jonesboro Division, No. 84-295

-Wayne Page was injured on the job, and instantly became a Paraplegic.
-A big insurance company wasn’t willing to do what was right by Wayne, and Phillip Duncan took Wayne’s case to a jury trial seeking justice on behalf of Wayne.
-A jury awarded Wayne $4,000,000.
+Wayne Page became a paraplegic when injured on the job.
+A big insurance company wasn’t willing to do what was right by Wayne, so Phillip Duncan took his case to a jury trial and won.

 $3M Jury Verdict - Anderson v.
 Dallas Airmotive